 --set kubelb.backendTransport.mode=Direct

-The CCM cleans up tenant proxy resources after the effective mode changes.
+Without the annotation, tenants keep running MTLS and TenantState reports BackendTransportChangePending.
+After the change is confirmed, the CCM cleans up tenant proxy resources.
 Plan for a brief traffic path change while traffic moves back to direct tenant NodePort routing.